101 Montgomery Street, Suite 1350, San Francisco, CA 94104

 Rich has more than 25 years of experience working in and with nonprofit housing development organizations.
 Prior to joining Enterprise, he was a senior associate with Devine and Gong, a consulting firm in San Francisco, specializing in the development and finance of affordable housing with nonprofit clients throughout the United States.
 Prior to that, Rich spent 10 years as the founding executive director of a nonprofit development corporation in Wisconsin, where he developed affordable housing, assisted small business development and was a strong advocate for low-income residents.

-Rich has taught in the graduate program in urban and regional planning at University of Illinois, Champaign-Urbana, and was elected and served on the Madison, Wisc., City Council.
+Rich has taught in the graduate program in urban and regional planning at University of Illinois, Champaign-Urbana, and was elected and served on the Madison, Wisconsin, City Council.
 He is on the Board of Directors of both Housing California, a statewide housing advocacy organization, and Jamestown Community Center in the Mission District of San Francisco.
 He is the president of the Board of Directors of the San Francisco Housing Accelerator Fund.

 Rich received a Bachelor of Arts in American history and a Master of Science in urban and regional planning from University of Wisconsin-Madison.